cdl-geneseo/geneseo-dictionary/F/Froo-froo.md

 # Froo-froo

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-E-H

-Bibliographies and Study Guides : Froo-froo

 Created by  Unknown User (crk4), last modified on Dec 02, 2008

 ''Noun '' Edge of ripped out spiral notebook paper; &quot;Don't hand in your paper with ''froo-froos'' on it.&quot; The word was called &quot;obsolete&quot; in Fall of '98.
 Results: 5% of those surveyed knew this word, and 50% of the people that knew the word, learned the word at Geneseo.
 Conclusion: This word is local to Geneseo, and its use is very limited but it is not obsolete.